MSR18-CROSSREC/MSR18-CROSSREC/tool/Readme.md

 3. Unzip ExperimentData.zip to /home/user/Evaluation/Dataset1200/CrossRec/

-4. Create ten sub-folders: Round1, Round2, ...
-Round10
+4. Create ten folders: Round1, Round2, ...
+Round10.
+For each folder Roundi, you create the following sub-folders:

+  - GroundTruth
+  - Recommendations

 5. In Runner.java, there is an example to execute one round of validation for fold-10.
-You can run the code.

 6. You can perform the same experiment with other folds by changing the corresponding parameters.
 File ListOfFolds.txt contains all the necessary input information for all folds.